openrazer/openrazer/README.md

 ## Note:  This is a forked version of OpenRazer 2.5.0 that has been tweaked to add logo and scroll wheel lighting effect support for the Razer Lancehead Tournament Edition.

 * There is no side LED support.
-* The breath dual effect currently does not work for the scroll wheel for some odd reason.

 **Before raising an issue** saying something doesn't work, read [the troubleshooting wiki page](https://github.com/openrazer/openrazer/wiki/Troubleshooting), try not to create new issues if one exists.